Anne Ingram (New Zealand writer)

 Anne Ingram is a New Zealand children's writer of middle fiction for the 8 to 14 age group.

 Biography

-Ingram was born in Auckland, New Zealand in 1947 but spent most of her childhood growing up in Dunedin, Te Kuiti, and Orewa.
+Ingram was born in Auckland, New Zealand in 1947 but spent most of her childhood growing up in Dunedin, Te Kūiti, and Orewa.
 She has been co-ordinator of the Kapiti Children's Book Festival and convenor of the Kapiti Schools' Mastermind Competition.
 Ingram is chair of the Kapiti Children's Writers Charitable Trust and leads a monthly Focus group of local writers.
 She has lived and worked in Auckland, Wellington, London, Christchurch, Singapore and Hamilton, but has spent the largest time where she lives now, in Waikanae on the Kapiti Coast.
 She has a B.A. in English (University of Wellington) and a Diploma of teaching (Christchurch College of Education.
 She has worked as a journalist, teacher, librarian, editor and bookseller, having run her own specialist children's bookstore, Moby Dickens' Books.